yawks/pyrssw/README.md

 # PyRSSW

 PyRSSW stands for Python RSS Wrapper.
-This is a RSS proxy reworking existing RSS feeds in order to provide new feed links handling content.
-The purpose is to provide an enhanced clean content (no header/footer, menu, ads, ...):
+This is a RSS proxy reworking existing RSS feeds in order to provide enhanced clean articles content (no header/footer, no menu, no ads, ...) with optional features:
-- dark mode available
-- ability to use credentials to get authentified content
+- get authentified content using credentials
+- display content in dark mode
-- automatic insertion of tweets instead of their links
+- automatic insertion of tweets using the tweet a href links
-- language translation available
+- translate content (through google translate)

 Best way to use PyRSSW are RSS clients like [Flym](https://github.com/FredJul/Flym) or [FeedBro](https://nodetics.com/feedbro/) which can display feeds content inline.